Synthetixio/synthetix/docs/contracts/FeePool.md

 ### `setRewardsToDistribute`

 Adds a quantity of SNX to the current fee period's total of rewards to be distributed.

-!!! caution "Potentially-Misleading Name"
-    Although the name might imply otherwise, this function can't reduce or reset the amount of funds to be distributed, but only add to the existing pot.

 ??? example "Details"
     **Signature**